 The School-Based Health Initiative supports quality, convenient health care for students and their families in a safe, familiar place.
+Providing Health services in school settings helps kids miss less school and supports better academic outcomes.
 We support partnerships between schools and health care providers to create school-based health centers in communities that need them most.
-Providing health services in school settings helps kids stay in school, leading to better academic outcomes.

 Untreated health issues create challenges for students in all areas of their lives, including the classroom.
 Untreated mental illness, dental infections, and medical illnesses such as asthma commonly cause excessive absences, classroom behavioral challenges, and poor academic performance.
 The ripple effect of these issues can extend into critical school metrics such as attendance and graduation rates.
 Addressing these health issues can help students reach their full academic potential and achieve greater personal success.

 The School-Based Health Initiative provides grants to plan for and implement health centers in schools across Montana, offering a powerful way to address the health and behavioral challenges that keep students from succeeding in school.
 These services may be provided in the school building, through telehealth, or in a nearby mobile unit.

 The Montana Office of Public Instruction is helping support the implementation of this initiative.
 More information on their role can be found in their grant summary.